 Check out my blog post for more tips on making effective eye contact over Zoom.

 However, when you’re speaking with colleagues virtually, you may be feeling the casualness of being at home and let professionalism slide.

 As with an in-person meeting, be mindful of your posture.
 Sit up straight to communicate interest, enthusiasm, and confidence, as this Forbes author writes, with your feet on the floor.
 Don’t cross your arms or lean back in your chair, which can suggest boredom.

 Mind your hands, as well.
 Hand gestures are okay to use when speaking, but when listening, try to keep them still — and not fidgeting — by setting them down on the desk in front of you.

 Facial expressions are also important.
-Make sure to smile with your eyes and not just your mouth, as one body language expert advises.
+Make sure to smile with your eyes and not just your mouth.
 Since we can appear stiff and rigid when stressed, keep your face and body as relaxed as possible (good posture and breathing can help).
 And when you’re listening to others, make sure your face doesn’t become unreadable – others might perceive that you’re feeling something you’re not.

 4) Minimize distractions

 Take a minute to turn your notifications off and put your phone on silent.